themcaffee/secret-santa/README.md

 # Secret Santa

-Serverless python backend with a vue frontend that lives in `/web`.
+Serverless python backend with a Vue frontend that lives in `/web`.

+### Deploy backend / frontend through CI

+Simply push the `main` branch and the code will be pushed AWS.

-### Deploy Backend
+### Deploy Backend Manually (not recommended)

 ```
 serverless deploy -v